Ferries to Sardinia

 La Meridionale

-Ferry Naples – Cagliari Ferry from Italy to Sardinia 2 times a week
+Ferry Naples – Cagliari Ferry from Italy to Sardinia up to 3 times a week

 Grimaldi Lines

-Ferry Nice – Golfo Aranci Ferry from France to Sardinia 1 time per week
+Ferry Nice – Golfo Aranci Ferry from France to Sardinia up to 1 time per month

 Corsica Ferries